Ice magic and a passion that burns...

 Did the spell that kept Lily frozen for so long also curse Rick?
 Is he really her beloved or a stranger with the same face?

-*Previously published in Fire & Ice
+*Originally published in Fire & Ice

 He stretched his right arm toward the ice, his fingers splayed wide.
 He forced his tense muscles to relax, closed his eyes and concentrated on the warmth deep within.
 A flame flickered there, light in color, hidden deep inside him.
 Once he located the flame, he stoked it, encouraging it to grow, expand, fueled by his desire to bring the heat to surface.
 The fire sparked and lengthened, grew until the warmth spread to his chest.
 He focused the heat to travel through his arm to his right hand where his fingers spread open.